 If you have less than 3 days in New Orleans, you may not have time to get out here to the park.
 But if you have time, it’s definitely worth it.

 You could go to the Botanical Gardens next, a 10 acre garden with a variety of 2,000 different plants from around the world.

-Or even enjoy a round of golf at one of the two golf courses located in City Park.
+Or even enjoy a round of golf at one of the two golf courses located in the park.